vickymmcd/check-covid-appointments/README.md

 - Beautiful Soup 4
   - Once Python is installed, run ```pip install beautifulsoup4```
   - This library makes it easier to parse the html from web pages
+- Git
+  - Check to see if Git is already installed by running ```git --version```
+  - If it's not installed, head to [Git's website](https://git-scm.com/download/win) to install

 In addition to those dependencies, you need to edit the config file **config.json** to include your corresponding information, such as email addresss and Google App credentials.